thundergolfer/thundergolfer.github.io/collections/_posts/2025-03-09-the-first-llm.md

   <figcaption style="color: #777;">Overview of the ULMFit architecture, with its "intricate learning schemes” at middle and right.</figcaption>
 </figure>

 This ULMFit seems a lot like GPT-1 and the above definition of an LLM.
 The only parts that are arguably not GPT-like are the ease of finetuning and the breadth of applied tasks.
-The GPT-1 paper calls out that ULMFit’s “triangular learning rates” and “gradual unfreezing” of parameters is complicated.
+The GPT-1 paper fairly calls out the complexity of ULMFit’s “triangular learning rates” and “gradual unfreezing” of parameters.
 The GPT-1 paper also claims that by swapping at the LSTM architecture for the transformer they unlock wider task-specific competency than ULMFit by lengthening the prediction ability of the pre-trained model.

 After trawling back into the past, I’m satisified to call ULMFit the first LLM.
 This is surely arguable.
 I’ve not given much attention to Dai and Le’s 2015 [*Semi-supervised Sequence Learning*](https://arxiv.org/pdf/1511.01432) paper which was the other “closest line of work” called out in the GPT-1 paper.
 It’s also given more prominence than ULMFit in Radford’s [own 2020 history](https://www.youtube.com/watch?v=BnpB3GrpsfM) of the GPT moment.